magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture.md

 <h2 id="mtf_fixture_overview">Fixture overview</h2>

-Fixture in MTF is a list of properties of the Magento entity under test.
+An MTF fixture is a list of properties of the Magento entity under test.

-Fixture is represented as XML file.
-It is located in `Fixture` directory, that is in corresponding module in `<magento_root>/dev/tests/functional/tests/app/Magento/functional`.
-For example for `Widget`:
+Fixture is represented as an XML file located in the `Fixture` directory that corresponds to a module in `<magento_root>/dev/tests/functional/tests/app/Magento/functional`.
+Good example for `Widget`:

 -  `<magento_root>/dev/tests/functional/tests/app/Magento/Widget/Test/Fixture/Widget.xml`

 You will need fixture:

 - as test data for particular set
-- as pre-condition for the test
+- as precondition for the test

 In this chapter we will create a new fixture and modify it, considering different use cases.